 1. Set goals

 If you’ve read our other study tips and tricks, you’ve probably heard us say this more than once but setting S.M.A.R.T goals for yourself is one of the easiest ways to increase your motivation.
-Setting both long- and short-term goals will help you to keep the end in sight as you slog through 15 chapters of organic chemistry.
-Just be sure that your goals are both realistic and challenging so that you’re meeting them and getting the full benefit of them!
+Setting both long- and short-term goals will help you to keep the end in sight.
+Just be sure that your goals are both realistic and challenging.
+Make sure you’re meeting and getting the full benefit of them!

-Pro tip: Posting your goals where you will see them every day is a great way to stay mindful of them and your progress.
+Pro tip: Post your goals where you will see them every day.
+It’s a great way to stay mindful of them and your progress.
 I always made myself a sign to hang on the shelf above my desk with my goal GPA for the semester.
-That way I had a physical reminder to look at every day, and I got to craft something fun!
+That way I had a physical reminder to look at every day, and I also got to craft something fun!

 2. Create your perfect study space

-It is amazing what the environment around you can do to for your mental state.
+It is amazing what the environment around you can do for your mental state.
 Organizing your desk so that everything you need is within reach is a great way to get a head start on your study session.
 If your study space is your room, pick up a little!
-The act of picking up your daily clutter (we all have at least a little) will help you to declutter your mind a be prepared to crack the books.
+The act of picking up your daily clutter (we all have at least a little) will help you to declutter your mind.

 3. Set a schedule

 Set a study schedule (like a time of the week or the day).
 It’s a great way to keep procrastination out of your daily life.
-By setting aside a certain of time, you will not only insure that you have enough time to complete your assignments and study for your exams, you’ll also begin to make studying a normal part of your daily routine.
+By setting aside a certain amount of time, you will not only ensure that you have enough time to complete your assignments and study for your exams, but you’ll also begin to make studying a normal part of your daily routine.